The Near Miss Effect and the Framing of Lotteries: Lottery Frames

 \section{Lottery Frames}

 In this section we will analyze different lottery frames, keeping the objective probability of winning fixed.
 We will show that certain frames induce a higher near miss effect.

-We begin with presenting several qualitative results revolving around the impact of $q$ and $n$ on the near miss effect.
-These preliminary results use elementary arguments that do not rely on the coding theory analogy.

 We start by examining the case where the number of possible lottery outcomes is constant and allow for variation in $n$ and $q$.
-We show that the optimal lottery frame will be achieved by increasing the length of the lottery while reducing the alphabet size.
+We show we can always weakly increase the near miss index of a lottery frame by increasing the length of the lottery while reducing the alphabet size.